© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pont Petryal Caerau Circles is a scheduled monument protected by Cadw under reference DE041.
 View the official record →

-Pont Petryal Caerau Circles is a prehistoric enclosure located in Denbighshire, Wales, comprising earthwork circles that form part of the archaeological landscape of this region.
+Pont Petryal Caerau Circles is a prehistoric enclosure located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE041.

 Pont Petryal Caerau Circles dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pont Petryal Caerau Circles is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE041.